XueliangHan/xuelianghan.github.com/tool.markdown

 ####Professional Tools
 * [Moqups](http://moqups.com): Moqups gives users immediate access to all the tools they need to create a functional prototype, mockup or UI concept.
+* Mindmap
+  * Simple and Clear: FreeMind(Java), FreePlane(Based on FreeMind), they are all cross platform and open source.
+  * MindJet

 ####Online tools (Platform independent)
 * For temporary usage.